Here are some tips to help keep your pool in good shape despite what Mother Nature throws at it this monsoon season:

 - After each monsoon storm, check skimmer and pump baskets to remove any blockages to ensure proper circulation.

 - Make sure your pool cleaner is in good condition and working properly.
 Clear any debris from suction port.

 - Keep your landscaping neatly trimmed and stray leaves raked up so they don’t end up in the pool during windy conditions.

-- Increase sanitizer levels by adding liquid chlorine will accommodate for the increase of dirt and plant material that end up in the pool.
+- If the pool water is looking a bit hazy, increase sanitizer levels by adding 1 gallon of liquid chlorine.
+This will accommodate for the increase of dirt and plant material that ends up in the pool.

 - Double check that your pool cleaning/filtration system is running an appropriate amount of time.
 The general rule of thumb is to run your system 1 hour for every 10 degrees of midday, ambient temperature.

-Monsoon season is here, which means additional pool care during monsoon with the added challenges of dust, dirt & debris.
+Monsoon season is here, which means additional pool care with the added challenges of dust, dirt & debris.

 Monsoon used to start when the dew point was 55 degrees or more for 3 consecutive days in a row.
 This resulted in somewhat of a guessing game based on varying numbers as to when monsoon had officially started.
 In order to remove the guesswork, the National Weather Service updated their guidelines in 2008.
 Monsoon now officially begins June 15th and ends September 30th.

 Here are a few monsoon fun facts (obtained from the National Weather Service, Phoenix Weather Forecast Office):

 - The average total number of monsoon days (where a monsoon day is considered one with an average dew point of 55 degrees or higher) is 56